sifive/test-memory-blocks/README.md

 The parameters of the test are defined in a test_blob_t structure, tb.

-The tb structure is initialized in test-memory.c.
+The tb structure is initialized in test-memory-blocks.c.
 It defines the following:
  * test patterns (input)
  * memory blocks to test (input)
  * address stride (input)